nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/_index.md

 The Function Runner executes KRM functions in a secure, isolated environment.
 Binary vs pod selection and most per-function settings come from [FunctionConfig]({{% relref "function-configuration" %}}) resources, not from a static config file.
-The flags below are process-wide defaults; a matching FunctionConfig overrides TTL, waitlist length, and parallelism for that image.
+The flags below are process-wide defaults.
+A matching FunctionConfig overrides TTL, waitlist length, and parallelism for that image.
 Go execution is declared on the same CRD but runs in porch-server and porch-controllers, not in this process.

 ## Configuration Options